By R.Davies, PhD・Nutrition

 Make a simple vinaigrette by mixing three parts olive oil with one part vinegar (balsamic, red wine, or apple cider) with a touch of mustard and seasoning of your choice.
 This becomes your default salad dressing and can be stored in a jar for weeks.

+For cooking, EVOO works well for most purposes — it's more stable than commonly believed.
+With a smoke point of 190-210°C, it is suitable for most home cooking.
 Use cheaper refined olive oil only for very high-heat cooking if needed, and reserve your best EVOO for drizzling on finished dishes, where its flavour and compounds remain intact.
-Store olive oil in a dark bottle away from heat and light to preserve polyphenols.
+Store olive oil in a dark bottle away from heat and light to preserve its polyphenol content.

 Build olive oil into your routine rather than thinking of it as optional.
-Drizzle it over vegetables before roasting — this enhances both flavour and the absorption of fat-soluble vitamins in the veg.
+Drizzle it over vegetables before roasting — this enhances both flavour and the absorption of fat-soluble vitamins in the vegetables.
 Add a tablespoon to soups or stews just before serving.

 Use it to sauté garlic and onions at the start of almost any savoury dish.
 Keep a small bottle on the table for drizzling over finished meals.
 The Mediterranean approach treats olive oil as a condiment as much as a cooking fat — use it generously and visibly.